nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Provides a given set of workouts with exercises.

+> 💡 Note
-⚠️ This command will add the recommended workouts to your workout list.
+>* This command will add the recommended workouts to your workout list.

 Format: `recommend [beginner/ intermediate/ pro]`